 **4. Run an Engagement Survey: **Companies are consistently in a VUCA (Volatile, unpredictable, complex and ambiguous) state.
 Things change so fast it is hard to keep a finger on the pulse with how engagement and culture are affected.
 Is everyone still on board?
 Run an employee engagement survey to find out.

-6. Virtual Open Door Policy: What happened to your open-door policy?
+6. Have a Virtual Open Door Policy: What happened to your open-door policy?
 Replacing in-office open-door policies is essential.
 Create ample opportunities for staff and leadership to connect 1 on 1.
 Whether you have an open dial-in, ongoing audio call, or internal instant messenger, communication lines need to be open in remote offices.

-7. Recurring Feedback: 65% of employees actively look for more feedback and 50% struggle with expectations clarity.
+7. Ensure Recurring Feedback: 65% of employees actively look for more feedback and 50% struggle with expectations clarity.
 Make time to meet with employees on a regular basis so that they get the support and feedback they need.
 Regular feedback meetings reduce the isolation often experienced by remote teams.

 In Closing